the-manoa-marketplace/UH-marketplace.github.io/index.md

 ### Community Feedback

 The Team wants your feedback!
 If you have some time to fill out our <a href="https://forms.gle/8DxDMsFVNLr6t9z76">feedback form</a> you can let us know your rating on our site!
-Fill out any issues you have or tell us how we can improve or leave some general feeback which we can use as reviews for our site.
+Fill out any issues you have or tell us how we can improve or leave some general feedback which we can use as reviews for our site.
 In any case thank you for your valuable time!

 ### Deployment